 One climber stranded for days near Denali summit rescued, the other is dead

-May 31—One climber stranded near the summit of Denali since Tuesday was rescued by helicopter Friday morning, the National Park Service said, but his climbing partner died awaiting rescue.
+Jun.
+1—One climber stranded near the summit of Denali since Tuesday was rescued by helicopter Friday morning, the National Park Service said, but his climbing partner died awaiting rescue and his remains have now been recovered.

 Clouds and high winds prevented park authorities from reaching the men until about 6 a.m.
 Friday.
 The park service's high-altitude helicopter pilot dropped a bag of survival gear near their shelter around 10:30 p.m.
 Thursday, but winds were too strong to safely evacuate the men, Denali National Park and Preserve officials said in a media statement.
 The pilot said one man waved at him during the drop.